raspberrypilearning/astropi-1-LEDMessage/en/step_2.md

 The final line calls the SenseHat library class `show_letter` and tells it you want to display a capital S.

+**Tip:** When using `show_letter` you can only supply a single character.
+Trying to add multiple characters inside the brackets will result in a `ValueError`.

 --- /task ---

 --- task ---